hvignolo87/superside-challenge/README.md

 After further exploring the data, I noticed that the dates are in various formats, which is another issue that needs to be fixed.

 Something similar happened with the names of the clients.
-They had typos, which were fixed.
+They had typos and inconsistencies which were fixed.

 On the other hand, the `employee_count` column contained numbers but in 2 cases it contained the words `fifty` and `hundred`, so they were replaced by their associated numbers.